-The gifted musician and statistician used to spend eight months of every year working for the Canadian government, and the rest in China, as his alter ego “Chairman George,” bringing his unique musical fusion to audiences there.
+The gifted musician and statistician used to spend eight months of every year working for the Canadian government and spent the rest in China as his alter ego “Chairman George,” bringing his unique musical fusion to audiences there.

 He explains some of his appeal by saying that “the bouzouki is similar to an instrument from Northwest China, where the Muslims live, called the Dongbula.
 They love the sound of it.”

 Chairman George has “a Huge Heart”

 Music critic Richard Thornley says of Sapounidis’ music: “It hangs together beautifully, has a huge heart and is one of the truest and most creative musical fusions that I have ever heard.”